Ecocar-Unicamp/Teleco/README.md

 ## Code info

-The plotter is written in python using the [pygame library](https://www.pygame.org/news) wich makes the graphic interface and user input easy to implement.
+The plotter is written in python using the [pygame library](https://www.pygame.org/news) which makes the graphic interface and user input easy to implement.
 The [pyserial library](https://pyserial.readthedocs.io/en/latest/pyserial.html) is also used for the comunication with the telemetry system.